davidxmoody/davidxmoody.com/README.md

 This is the source code for my personal blog.
 View it at [davidxmoody.com](http://davidxmoody.com/).

 It's mostly a blog about programming and my personal experiences.
-I have also written posts about designing the site itself.
+I have also written posts about creating the site itself.

+Feedback of any kind is very welcome.
+Please feel free to email me if you have any comments or criticisms or if you just want to talk about something I've written.

 ## License